What is a Customer Data Platform (CDP)?

 Your CDP is a centralised hub for all the customer data your company has.
 It’s where anyone from your business can find customer data organised in a single place.

 To achieve this, your CDP needs to identify each individual customer by collecting and stitching together data from all of your company’s different CRM platforms, marketing systems, and data streams.
-Combining and unifying all this disparate data and identifying each customer based on their engagement history is called “customer resolution.”
+Combining and unifying all this disparate data and identifying each customer based on their engagement history is called “identity resolution.”

 2. Harmonise Your Data

-After your CDP combines all your company’s data and creates customer identities, the next step is to resolve those identities across devices.
+After your CDP combines all your company’s data and creates customer identities, the next step is to resolve those identities across sources and devices.
 This means linking identity information from your known customers (such as email addresses and phone numbers) with anonymous data they may have shared before they became customers (such as anonymous cookies and mobile device IDs).

 The purpose of cross-device identity resolution is to help you understand the whole picture of your customers’ journeys.
 For example, you can look at a customer and see that their interaction began with an email campaign and continued on to your website before they shared their information and downloaded content or made a purchase.

-3. Experience Your Data
+3. Activate Your Data

 Once your CDP creates and resolves fully unified customer profiles, it activates that data, making it available for your teams to personalise customer experiences in real time.